solita/solita.github.com/_posts/2016-10-24-what-is-devsec.md

 How often have you heard that "you just can't add security afterwards" and "security has to be thought of all the time"?
 This is the main concern DevSec aims to address.
 Most people realize that you can't add security afterwards, any more than you can add usability or quality after the product is "done".
+Recently, bug bounty programs have received a lot of attention and there are even companies running these, such as [Hacker One](https://hackerone.com/).
+These are not useless, but bug bounties work on released software products, and do not help building secure products in the first place.

-DevSec is not the only solution, as there are plenty of presentations about integrating security related work to agile development cycle.
+To improve the development process, DevSec is not the only solution, as there are plenty of presentations about integrating security related work to agile development cycle.
 Even somewhat formalized processes, like [Microsoft's "Security Development Lifecycle"](https://www.microsoft.com/en-us/SDL/Discover/sdlagile.aspx).
-What's different in our opinion, is that we feel that process is not the answer.
+The crucial difference with DevSec is that we feel the process is not the answer.
 Rather, we prefer to make developer teams capable of taking responsibility for the security.
 Changes in the process are a good thing, but they are a result, not the starting point.

-## What is DevSec?

-Like DevOps, this is about the culture.
-It's about responsibility.
-It's about knowing the right thing and having the power, resources and ability to do it.
-And of course It's about hacking yourself first.
-A somewhat mechanical implementation would be to add a
-"security specialist" to development team, as you could add some "system operation specialist" and say you're now doing DevOps.
-In our opinion, this approach is a minor improvement and totally misses the point about *culture*.
-A culture is about values and beliefs shared by everyone.
-It is not enough that a "security expert" sits with the team, if that person is the only one concerned about security.
-The DevSec goal is to make every developer think about security and acknowledge it is necessary.
-Not everyone needs to be an expert, but everyone needs to understand that security is essential and important.

 ## What is "security" actually?